 - Other information on how it may impact policyholders

-We will continue to update this page as the test case progresses.
+We will continue to update this page with any further developments.

 If you have suffered a financial loss as a result of interruption to your business due to Covid-19, this guide also includes useful information for you and details of who you should contact should you wish to discuss making a claim to insurers under your policy.